-Monthly payment, total interest, and full amortization schedule for any loan
+Monthly + bi-weekly payment, lump-sum simulator, payoff date and full amortization schedule

 Additional principal per month.
 Reduces term and total interest.